sandeepzgk/ESR-System/ABXTester/readme.md

 ```

 This will:
-- Create a new Conda environment named `audio_analysis`.
+- Create a new Conda environment named `abx_tester`.
 - Install all the necessary dependencies listed in the `environment.yml` file using Conda and pip.

 ### 3. Activate the Environment